-An A.S. in Business Administration program gives students experience working on computers using word processing and spreadsheet programs, in addition to classes in basic business principles.
+In addition to classes in basic business principles, an A.S. in Business Administration program gives students experience working on computers using word processing and spreadsheet programs.
 Some programs call for internships or encourage volunteer work in the field.
 A high school diploma or the equivalent is generally required for admission.

 These 2-year degree programs usually require 60-64 credits.
 Some programs offer internship opportunities, giving students the chance to apply classroom learning to a business setting.
-Students might also be encouraged to do volunteer work to increase their real-world experience.
 Course topics within the program could include:

 - Business legalities

 Graduates are typically qualified for entry-level positions in business settings.
 They could seek opportunities with small businesses, retail stores, corporations or nonprofit organizations.
 Job titles could include:

 According to the U.S. Bureau of Labor Statistics (BLS), the employment of administrative assistants and secretaries should increase by 3% from 2014 to 2024.
 In May of 2015, the BLS reported that secretaries and administrative assistants (except for medical, legal and executive secretaries) earned an annual median salary of $33,910.

 Certificate programs give students the ability to expand their knowledge while keeping up-to-date with new business models and methods.
 Certificate programs are available in fields such as accounting, entrepreneurship, management and financial management.
 Additionally, those interested in advancing their career opportunities can apply to bachelor's degree programs in business administration.
 AS degree programs in business administration are typically designed so all or some of the earned credits transfer to a relevant bachelor's program.